lisashub/outlookanalyzer/README.md

 - Uppercase is used for global variables (e.g. OUTPUT_NAME_STR)
 - Lower case is used with an underscore between words for variables used in the script and within functions (variable_name_str)
 - In general, data type is appended to the end of the variable (dict, str, int, etc) but may not be applied to all variables.
-- Identations is handled with four spaces
+- Identations are handled with four spaces

 ## FAQ